What is DOPEamine?

 Who needs to know their type?

-This mission supports how I can contribute to the mental health community as I'm not a trained therapist nor am I attempting to be a replacement for therapy.
+This mission supports how DOPEamine can contribute to the mental health community as anyone at DOPEamine is not currently a trained therapist nor are we attempting to be a replacement for therapy.
 In fact, this tool is best served for anyone with a high-functioning mental illness that involves setting boundaries in your daily life.
-Otherwise, therapy may be a better option for now.
+Otherwise, therapy may be a better option for now and there's no shame in that.

-While we're working on a version of a test that is hopefully more accurate, most online tests are only a helpful starting point.
-Those tests are only 80% accurate on a good day because there are unconscious elements of our type that only a trained profiler would be able to spot.
-Simply put, we're not always as self-aware as we think and therefore an online test relies a bit too much on you fully knowing yourself.
+Most tests are only 80% accurate on a good day because there are unconscious elements of our type that only a trained profiler would be able to spot.
+Simply put, we're not always as self-aware as we think and therefore an online test relies a bit too much on you fully knowing yourself, which is a rare feat.

 The common feeling after a profiling session is one of relief, a sense of knowing yourself, the reasons you do things, but also suddenly a curiosity about other people in your life.
 Because everything we do is all about relationships.
 It's only natural that we'd want to know about our family, friends, co-workers, and employees next.